-- Risk of price changes in equities - Concentration risk
+- Risk of price changes in equities

+- Currency risk

+- Concentration risk

+- Risks associated with the acceptance of collateral

 The fund may also temporarily concentrate more or less intensively on particular sectors, countries or market segments.
 This, too, may give rise to opportunities and risks.